tumido/mailing-list-analysis-toolkit/README.md

 #
 ## Project Assumptions
-This repository assumes that you have an existing Open Data Hub deployed on OpenShift that includes, JupyterHub, Argo CD, Ceph, Hive, Hue and Superset.
+This repository assumes that you have an existing Open Data Hub deployed on OpenShift that includes, JupyterHub, Argo, Ceph, Hive, Cloudera Hue and Apache Superset.

 * Take a look at [opendatahub.io](https://www.opendatahub.io) for details on the open data hub platform.
 * Details of our existing public deployment can be found at [operate-first.cloud](https://www.operate-first.cloud/).